red-kite-solutions/stalker/docs/docs/concepts/subscriptions.md

 > N.B.
 Additonnal details on these elements are given in the following sections

 - The `name` element can be anything and is only used to distinguish the Subscription from the others.
-- The `finding` element must be a existing Finding's type.
-See the Findings section for the list.
+- The `findings` elements must be existing Finding's types.
+See [the Findings documentation](./findings) for the list.
 - The `cooldown` is a number in seconds for which to wait before relaunching the job for the same ressource.
 - The `job` element contains multiple values:
   - `name` : mandatory, must be an existing Job's type.
 See the Jobs section for the list of valid values.